 In addition to counselling services I offer presentations and workshops on topics related to my areas of practice, as well as clinical supervision and consultation services.

-I currently offer daytime appointments Monday-Friday.
-I am a provider with NIHB, WCB, and the city subsidy program, as well as a member of the Trans Affirming Network.
-Please contact me for more information on availability and services.
+I currently offer daytime appointments Tuesday-Friday.
+I am a provider with NIHB, WCB, and the Lethbridge CMHA City subsidy program.
+I am a member of the Trans Affirming Network.

 SERENA VISSER (she/her)